 Page Contents

-It’s one of the United States’ most popular cities, and a gem on the California coast.
-It was my second visit to San Francisco, so I wanted to go sightseeing in California it in style.
+San Francisco is one of the most popular cities in the U.S. and a must-visit on the California coast.
+This was my second trip, so I wanted to do things a little differently this time.

 Booking the Seaplane Tour